When it comes to finding a safe and profitable investment, it’s hard to beat an investment property.

 The crowd favourite.
 Residential real estate refers to any dwelling that is used for residential dwellings such as apartments, units, vacation homes, and houses.

-Rental agreements for residential real estate are usually made for twelve months and re-signed when they expire if the tenant wants to continue residing in the property.
+Rental agreements for residential real estate are usually made for twelve months and re-signed when they expire if the tenant wants to continue residing in the house or apartment.

-Changes to the amount of rent paid are usually made once a year to keep up with property market fluctuations.
-This is the most common type of real estate investment made by new investors.
+Changes to the amount of rent paid are usually made once a year to keep up with market fluctuations.
+This is the most common type of real estate asset made by new investors.

-For many first-time investment property investors, residential real estate is usually the easiest to understand because they’ve likely already had experience renting a property, or at the very least living in one and see what expenses arise.
+For many first-time investors, residential real estate is usually the easiest to understand because they’ve likely already had experience renting a home, or at the very least living in one and seeing what expenses arise.